-Each applicant community must identify a "Community Liaison" who will receive up to \$500 for their services.
+Each applicant community must identify two "Community Liaisons" who will receive up to \$500 total for their services.

-The Community Liaison must be:
+The Community Liaisons must be:

-- A community leader who is engaged and active in their community and has a vested interest in improving the overall health of their community. - Age 18 or older. - Willing to carry out all responsibilities of the Community Liaison role (see below).
+- A community member who is engaged and active in their community and has a vested interest in improving the overall health of their community. - Age 18 or older. - Willing to carry out all responsibilities of the Community Liaison role (see below).